-- B. As of December 31, 2021 and 2020, accounts receivable arose from contracts with customers.
-As of January 1, 2020, the balance of receivables from contracts with customers amounted to \$590,594. - C. As of December 31, 2021 and 2020, the Group does not hold any collateral as security. - D. As of December 31, 2021 and 2020, without taking into account any collateral held or other credit enhancements, the maximum exposure to credit risk in respect of the amount that best represents the Group's accounts receivable is the book value. - E. Information relating to credit risk of accounts receivable is provided in Note 12(2).
+- B. As of December 31, 2022 and 2021, accounts receivable arose from contracts with customers.
+As of January 1, 2021, the balance of receivables from contracts with customers amounted to \$386,547. - C. As of December 31, 2022 and 2021, the Group does not hold any collateral as security. - D. As at December 31, 2022 and 2021, without taking into account any collateral held or other credit enhancements, the maximum exposure to credit risk in respect of the amount that best represents the Group's notes and accounts receivable was the book value amount. - E. Information relating to credit risk of accounts receivable is provided in Note 12(2).